hklinke/ClevelandArt_fun_facts/README.md

 For scheduled tweets, autochirp from the University of Cologne is used: https://autochirp.spinfo.uni-koeln.de/home

-It requires a TSV with certain fields, no line breaks, UTF8.
+It requires a TSV with the fields date, time, tweet content, image attachment, latitude, longitude in UTF8.
+Line breaksare allowed if the escape sequence is [retained](https://twitter.com/spinfocl/status/1093991712844902403).

 ## Result
 The resulting twitter account can be found here: https://twitter.com/ClevelandartF